I’m a strong believer in not painting over other paint or finishes on furniture.

 7 – Blow Dryer/Heat Gun and Scraper

 What do you think?
 Am I missing any secret stripping paint methods that you’ve tried?

-After you have the paint stripping taken care of, head over to my post Tips for Sanding Wood Furniture, and Pre-Stain Methods for Staining Wood or my newest Preparing Wood for Staining posts to complete your piece.
+After you have the paint removal taken care of, head over to my posts Tips for Sanding Wood Furniture, and How To Stain Wood Furniture – FAQs Answered to complete your piece the right way.

 My DIY Resources Page also has tons of helpful cheat sheets, product recommendations, and much more to assist you on your next furniture restoration project.
 Check it out!